 Andrew Scott was born in Dublin, Ireland, on October 21, 1976, is an Irish actor.
 Young Andrew Scott first started performing at Ann Kavanagh's Young People's Theatre in Rathfarnham.
 He made his big screen debut in crime drama film Korea (1995) in role as Eamonn Doyle.
 He got his television debut in anthology series The Wonderful World of Disney (1993) in episode "Miracle at Midnight", in role as Michael Grunbaum.
 Andrew's breakthrough performance came as James "Jim" Moriarty in BBC mystery crime drama television series Sherlock (2010-2017).
 He landed his Broadway debut in a play "The Vertical Hour" (2006-2007) in role as Philip Lucas, at The Music Box, for which he was nominated for the Drama League Award for Distinguished Performance.

-How tall is Andrew Scott and what is his weight?
-Andrew Scott's height is 5' 8" іn fееt аnd іnсhеѕ or 173 іn cеntіmеtrеѕ, his weight is 150 іn pоunds or 68 іn kіlоgrаmѕ.
-He is 47 years old.
+Andrew Scott height is 5' 8" іn fееt аnd іnсhеѕ or 173 іn cеntіmеtrеѕ, his weight is 150 іn pоunds or 68 іn kіlоgrаmѕ.
+He is 48 years old.
 His net worth is around 10 million dollars.

 Andrew Scott